How to Sort Through Mountains of Files Before You Move

 Next, Locate Owners’ Manuals for the Appliances You Plan to Keep

-If you’re like most people, you still have the paperwork for your fridge—three fridges ago, that is.
+If you’re like most people, you still have the paperwork for your fridge—three fridges ago, that is (check our our moving a fridge guide).
 Get rid of the paperwork for the appliances you’ve tossed out long ago.
 If you plan to sell or donate some of your old appliances, tape the owner’s manual for each to the appliance.
 Don’t leave it in your file boxes.

 Dedicate a moving box to transport all the owners’ manuals for your appliances that will go with you to your new home.
 Label it well.
 Ask the removalists to load the box near the back of the truck so you can find it easily when you arrive.
 You may need these when you install your appliances in your new home.